-We observed staff talking to patients in a polite and courteous manner.
-Staff told us that if there was a need to hold a private conversation with a patient in person or on the telephone, they could use the kitchen area or the x-ray room.
+Staff told us that if there was a need to hold a private conversation with a patient in person or on the telephone, they could use an empty room.
 All dental surgeries had doors which could be closed to provide patients receiving treatment appropriate levels of privacy and dignity.

-We noted that the nine principles as set out by the General Dental Council (GDC)1 were displayed in the waiting area where it was clearly available to patients.
+We noted that the nine principles as set out by the General Dental Council (GDC) were displayed in the waiting area where it was clearly available to patients.